matrix-org/matrix-ios-sdk/README.rst

         // event_id is for reference
         // If you have registered events listener like in the previous use case, you will get
-        // a notification for this event coming down from the home server events stream and
+        // a notification for this event coming down from the homeserver events stream and
         // now handled by MXSession.

     } failure:^(NSError *error) {